 - Quick implementation and roll-out using turn-key solutions

 Step 5: Streamline your telehealth workflow with EHR integrations.

-While an out-of-box telemedicine solution helps get your practice up-and-running with virtual care, it’s important to build custom workflows that meet your unique business needs—and the needs of your patient population.
+While an out-of-box telemedicine solution helps get your practice up and running with virtual care, it’s important to build custom workflows that meet your unique business needs—and the needs of your patient population.
 Doing so allows you to scale your telehealth services beyond just video conferencing so that you can seamlessly stay connected with patients wherever they care in their care journey.

 For example, a customized workflow could leverage streamlined integrations with health records to send appointment reminders ahead of the visit, ensuring you minimize no-shows.
 And, with the right partner, you could use secure text messaging to conduct patient outreach to specific groups of patients who are overdue for wellness visits, preventative screenings, and other healthcare services.
 With robust EHR integrations, messages, outreach, and workflows can be personalized based on a variety of EHR fields, from patient language and insurance class to comorbidities and age.

-EHR integrations also ensure that visit notes and follow-up are automatically and securely synced to a patient’s medical records after a virtual visit.
+EHR integrations also ensure that visit notes and follow-ups are automatically and securely synced to a patient’s medical records after a virtual visit.
 This ensures continuity of care as they continue to receive medical care at your practice.

 With Providertech’s help, Adelante Healthcare used secure texting to offer patients who had an office visit within the last 12 months to have a home screening kit or mammography requisition sent directly to their home rather than obtaining it in the office.
 In just one week, we received responses from over 450 patients for colorectal cancer screening alone.

 Step 6: Train your team to use the telehealth platform.